 When dogs do bite or attack, the claim for damages often goes through the owner’s home insurance policy.
 For insurance companies, the above breeds pose too great a risk.
 Insurers may either deny coverage, or charge higher rates for people owning these breeds and it’s no wonder why: injuries from dangerous dogs cost insurance companies millions of dollars each year.

-Neighborhoods with Dangerous Dogs
+NJ Neighborhoods with Dangerous Dogs

-According to insurance company reports on dog bites, New Jersey ranks tenth in the nation for dog bite injuries, and ranks fourth in terms of the amounts paid to cover these claims.
-The topic of dog breeds that are considered dangerous has been in the news with reports of a police officer who claims he was forced to shoot and kill an aggressive German shepherd in the Wyckoff area, a Purple Heart Veteran who was denied entry to a bus on the Newark/Transit 1 route on account of his pit bull guide dog, and recent proposed legislation concerning tougher leash laws spurred by incidents of dogs attacking and killing children in the Lyndhurst and Patterson communities.
+According to insurance company reports on dog bites, New Jersey ranks tenth in the nation for dog bite injuries and ranks fourth in terms of the amounts paid to cover these claims.
+The topic of dog breeds that are considered dangerous has been in the news with reports of a police officer who claims he was forced to shoot and kill an aggressive German shepherd in the Wyckoff area, a Purple Heart Veteran who was denied entry to a bus on the Newark/Transit 1 route on account of his pit bull guide dog, and recently proposed legislation concerning tougher leash laws spurred by incidents of dogs attacking and killing children in the Lyndhurst and Patterson communities.

-Neighborhoods with high crime and drug use rates have long been thought of as hot beds for aggressive dog breeds.
+Neighborhoods with high crime and drug use rates have long been thought of as hotbeds for aggressive dog breeds.
 People in these neighborhoods often feel compelled to get potentially aggressive guard dogs, such as German shepherds, for protection, and criminals often use breeds such as rottweilers and pit bulls to intimidate others and alert them to law enforcement.
 At the same time, many people defend breeds considered dangerous on the grounds that aggressive dogs are more a result of nurture than nature.
 As a result, potentially dangerous breeds can be found in any city or town.

 Contact Our New Jersey Dog Bite Attorneys